COMMAND Center Used to Monitor Temperatures in Gerald Desmond Bridge Project

 COMMAND Center is being used in the construction of the new Gerald Desmond Bridge in California.
 It connects the seaports of Long Beach and Los Angeles and nearly 15 percent of US waterborne cargo is trucked across the existing bridge.
 COMMAND Center sensors provided accurate concrete temperature readings, which helped the construction team in this project save time and money.

-The bridge is expected to be completed in 2018 and will be one of the tallest of its kind in the United States.
+The bridge is expected to be completed in 2019 and will be the second-tallest cable-stayed bridge in the United States.
 Click here to watch live video streams of the in-progress project.